conda-forge/camb-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `camb, pycamb` can be installed with:
+Once the `conda-forge` channel has been enabled, `camb` can be installed with:

 ```
-conda install camb pycamb
+conda install camb
 ```

 It is possible to list all of the versions of `camb` available on your platform with: